JCachada/personal-website-dev-old/content/blog/game-update-july-2020/index.md

 This is just a fancy way of saying that your classes should do one thing, and one thing alone.

 In Godot, the Scene's responsibility is that of *orchestrating* everything else.
 So, for a combat scenario where you have a character fighting a monster, the character and the monster handle themselves.
-They know when they get hit, when they're supposed to change their animation, etc. But the scene is what controls everything they don't know themselves; for instance, the GUI, their relative positions, and the likes.
+They know when they get hit, when they're supposed to change their animation, and in general can behave without input from other classes.
+But the scene is what controls everything they don't know themselves; for instance, the GUI, their relative positions, and whatever information they need to react to that they don't have in their own class.

 With that in mind, let's check what the composition was for the scene that I assembled containing the proof of concept for 2D combat.